Registrations rise eight point four percent in April and the market strengthens in 2026

 Technological drive and electrification set the pace for sales 🚗

-Growth rests on two pillars: the renewal of leasing and rental fleets, which seek vehicles with the ECO label, and greater access for private individuals to plug-in hybrid models.
-Brands have adjusted prices and offer advanced driver assistance systems as standard in the best-selling segments.
+Growth is supported by two pillars: the renewal of leasing and rental fleets, which seek vehicles with an ECO label, and greater access for private individuals to plug-in hybrid models.
+Brands have adjusted prices and offer advanced assistance systems as standard in the best-selling segments.
 The fast-charging network has expanded by 15% in the last quarter, facilitating the transition towards mobility less dependent on diesel.

 A matter of faith: drivers believe a new car will make them happier 😅

-Data reveals that the Spanish buyer still trusts that a new car solves traffic jams, parking spaces, and even the post-Christmas financial slump.
-Rental companies, for their part, renew fleets as casually as changing socks, hoping that the 2026 tourist won't notice the back seat still has the ergonomics of a bar stool.
-The recovery is full steam ahead, but patience behind the wheel remains the pending subject.
+The data reveals that the Spanish buyer still trusts that a new car solves traffic jams, parking spaces, and even the post-Christmas financial slump.
+Rental companies, for their part, renew fleets like changing socks, hoping that the 2026 tourist won't notice that the back seat still has the same ergonomics as a bar stool.
+The recovery is going full steam ahead, but patience behind the wheel remains the pending subject.